thephpleague/event/3.0/usage/dispatcher-setup.md

 ## Supplying a `Psr\EventDispatcher\ListenerProviderInterface`

-By default, the event dispatcher will create its own internal listener collection, which implements the listener interface as defined by PSR-14.
+By default, the event dispatcher will create its own internal listener registry, which implements the listener interface as defined by PSR-14.

 If needed, you can supply an alternate PSR-14 implementation in the constructor.